ddddavidmartin/branch-notes/README.md

 ## Usage

-`branch-notes` to open the notes file for the current git repository and branch
+`branch-notes open` to open the notes file for the current git repository and branch

-`branch-notes --list` to list all existing notes
+`branch-notes list` to list all existing notes

 `branch-notes --help` to show all available options